aa55865/DEAP-Team-Objectively-Functional/README.md

 This is an optimization solver based on the Distributed Evolutionary Algorithms in Python (DEAP) package.
 It uses binary representations of design variables in each individual.
-Given an objective function, or list of objective functions, and constraints, the solver evolves each population of individuals based on a non-dominated sorting genetic algorithm technique (NSGA-II).
+Given an objective function, or list of objective functions, and constraints, the solver evolves each population of individuals based on the NSGA-II technique.

 1. Download project, and make sure test.py and deap_solver.py are both in the same folder.
 2. Set up the problem in test.py as shown in the example below